MattyIce/postpromoter/README.md

     "https://steemd.privex.io",
     "https://gtg.steem.house:8090"
   ],
+  "backup_mode": false, // Put the bot in "backup mode" where it will process all bids and account state but not vote or transact
   "disabled_mode": false, // Set this to true to refund all funds sent to the bot "detailed_logging": false, // Whether or not detailed logging is enabled "owner_account": "bot_owner_account", // The name of the bot owner account (can be left null or blank)